 You can post about a physical or virtual event to help promote it, and you'll need to add an event title, date and time.

-If you're running a special offer, make sure you shout about it on Google My Business!
+If you're running a special offer, make sure you shout about it on Google Business Profile!
 You can add a discount code, terms and conditions and link to a landing page for your offer.
 Make sure it's a genuine special offer and all the information included is accurate, and set an expiry date if it has one.

 This is a great option for businesses with set products they want to sell.
 You can add a photograph, description pricing and a link to purchase or find out more about individual products.
 They'll appear on your products tab.

-Last but not least, we're looking at Google My Business reviews.
-While their direct effect on SEO is debated, there's no doubt they help with your business's prominence and trustworthiness.
+While the direct effect of GBP reviews on SEO is debated, there's no doubt they help with your business's prominence and trustworthiness.
 And, we know that Google values trustworthiness highly when it comes to ranking websites.

 Any reviews your customers submit will be displayed on your profile, with snippets in the knowledge panel below your company information.
 So, make sure that you're collecting them whenever you can, and responding to them too.
 This could be by way of an automated email after purchase, or signs encouraging customers to leave a review in your physical location.

-Once you have a GMB profile, anyone can submit or answer a question about your business.
-But they're really something you should be responding to yourself - they're an opportunity to clarify and expand on your offering, incorporate your keywords and additional services.
+Once you have a GBP profile, anyone can submit or answer a question about your business.
+But they're really something you should be maaging yourself - they're an opportunity to clarify and expand on your offering, incorporate your keywords and answer common questions you get from customers.

-You could even go a step further and create your own FAQs right there in GMB, by asking and answering your own questions.
-These often show up on your profile and knowledge panel, so they're worth taking advantage of to share a little more about your business and answer common queries.
+You could even go a step further and create your own FAQs right there in your Google Business Profile, by asking and answering your own questions.
+These show up on your profile and knowledge panel, so they're worth taking advantage of to share a little more about your business and answer common queries.

-Simply setting up a Google My Business page full of informative, keyword-rich information can vastly help improve your business's presence on Google.
+Simply setting up a GBP page full of informative, keyword-rich information can vastly help improve your business's presence on Google.
 But it isn't there to be set up and forgotten about.

 Having a presence on Google is the first step, but to excel you should keep revisiting your page, and engaging with your audience by posting news and offers and responding to reviews and customer questions.
 Don't forget to monitor your page's performance too, and understand what terms your business profile is ranking for.